Sampatel24/github-actions/README.md

-# This is a GitHub Action practice repo
+# This is a GitHub Action practice Repo

 ## Workflows